Labour talking to more Tory MPs about defecting, Streeting claims

 The shadow health secretary said Ms Elphicke had switched sides “with a purpose” and “not out of personal ambition” as he defended the move amid a backlash from some of her new party colleagues.

-Referring to her defection along with former Tory Dan Poulter last month in an interview with the Independent, he said: “I think in Dan’s case as a doctor in the NHS who has come to unequivocal conclusion only Labour can be trusted to sort the NHS out, Natalie Elphicke who is with her community seeing the consequences of what happens when immigration goes poorly managed…
+Referring to her defection along with former Tory Dan Poulter last month in an interview with the Independent, Mr Streeting said: “I think in Dan’s case as a doctor in the NHS who has come to the unequivocal conclusion only Labour can be trusted to sort the NHS out, Natalie Elphicke who is with her community seeing the consequences of what happens when immigration goes poorly managed…

-“I think they’re very powerful message-carriers but they have defected with a purpose, not our of personal ambition, and I think people should take that message really seriously.”
+“I think they’re very powerful message-carriers but they have defected with a purpose, not out of personal ambition, and I think people should take that message really seriously.”

 Mr Streeting claimed he has spoken to more Tory MPs considering a move because of the “division and incompetence” of Rishi Sunak’s Government.